tristan-tyler/Humbler-Unbundler/README.md

 This tool doesn't really leverage anything too weird and is very simple in execution (it's all front end api calls that the websites make)

-To my knowledge there are no inherent dangers of using this tool, I presonally redeemed over 500 games (which took 12 or so hours)
+To my knowledge there are no inherent dangers of using this tool, I personally redeemed over 500 games (which took 12 or so hours)

 HOWEVER,

 ```
 Please use this tool at your own risk
-I make no garuntees involving the of the safety of using this tool.
+I make no guarantees involving the of the safety of using this tool.
 ```

 ## Prerequisites